-- 1. Connect the second sensor to the alarm. - 2.
-Press HOLD button to pause monitoring for 30 seconds or extended 5 minutes.
-You have 30 seconds or 5 minutes to remove the patient from the current sensor pad or unfasten the sensor belt.
+- 1. Connect the second sensor to the alarm. - Pess HOLD button to pause monitoring for 30 seconds.
+You have 30 seconds to remove the patient from the current sensor pad or unfasten the sensor belt.
 During this time the STATUS LED will flash red. - 3.
-After 30 seconds, if the patient is still off the sensor pad, the alarm will remain in the Ready state. - 4.
-Place the patient on the second sensor or connect the sensor belt.
+After 30 seconds, and the patient is off the sensor pad, the alarm will remain in the Ready state. - Place the patient on the second sensor or connect the sensor belt.
 If the patient is placed on the sensor pad before the hold expires, the HOLD button can be pressed again to resume monitoring.